-7. Prepare your will.
-Or update the one you’ve already got.
+Or update the will you already have in place.
 Thinking about your will might not sound like anyone’s idea of fun.
 But you’ll sleep better knowing your wishes are clear.
-Make this the year you don’t put off your Estate planning.

-13. Write down your short-term financial priorities.
+Start with your short-term goals.
 Think about what you’d like to accomplish by the end of the decade.
 Choose goals that are attainable, but optimistic.
 Studies show optimists have a better relationship with money than pessimists.

-14. Write down your long-term financial priorities.
+Next, focus on your long-term priorities.
 Here’s where you can dream of life goals, and retirement.
 An advisor can help you update your financial roadmap to get you there.

-17. Sit down and talk over your finances with your partner.
 This is especially important if one of you usually takes the lead on the family finances.
-It pays to have a good sense of what your financial situation is at all times.
-And especially important when one of you passes.
+It pays to have a good sense of what your financial situation is.
+And especially important when you or your spouse dies.